Lazare-C/cpe-devops/tp1/README.md

 lazarec/postgres
 ```

-*Why do we need a volume to be attached to our postgres container?:*
+**Why do we need a volume to be attached to our postgres container?:**
-On à besoin de créer un volume afin de pouvoir supprimer le container et de persisster de la donnée
+On a besoin de créer un volume afin de pouvoir supprimer le container et de persister de la donnée.

-*1-1 Document your database container essentials: commands and Dockerfile.*
+**1-1 Document your database container essentials: commands and Dockerfile.**

 ```yaml